A little intro to Tree Felling

 Felling a tree in plain English is essentially “Cutting a tree down so it goes where you want it to.”

-- Chainsaw, handsaw, or other device for cutting the tree.
+- Chainsaw, handsaw, or other devices for cutting the tree.

 - Chain Sharpening device.
 (A dull chainsaw is more dangerous than a sharp one.)